On a generalization of affinoid varieties: The ring of bornological overconvergent power-series

 The following notion will be of crucial importance for us.
-It will be our replacement of the notion of power-boundedness when we are working with bornological algebras.
-So, in the next chapter all the universal properties which will characterize our affinoid dagger algebras will be stated in term of the concept of weak-power-boundedness, which we now explain.
+It will be our replacement of the notion of power-boundedness when we are working with bornological algebras of overconvergent analytic functions.
+So, in the next chapter all the universal properties which will characterize our dagger affinoid algebras will be stated in terms of the concept of weak-power-boundedness, which we are now going to explain.